Best Pool Cleaning Tools – The Essentials

 Ideally, you do not want to leave your vacuum poles, etc, lying on the ground where they can get dirty and damaged.
 It is far better to hang them up on a fence or a wall near the pool so they are always on hand.

-I just bought some tool hangers from a local hardware store and screwed those to my fence but now you can buy purpose-built hangers such as the MENG ZHI 4 PCS Set Pool Pole Hangers.
+I just bought some tool hangers from a local hardware store and screwed those to my fence but now you can buy purpose-built hangers such as these 4 PCS Set Wide Pool Pole Hangers.
 I must admit they do the same job but look better than mine.

 Above ground pool cleaning kits